3 Evaluating Predictive Distributions

 \[ \underbrace{\mathbb{H}_{ce}(p, q)}_{\text{Expected Log Score}} = \underbrace{\mathbb{H}(p)}_{\text{Entropy of True Process}} + \underbrace{D_{\text{KL}}(p \parallel q)}_{\text{KL Divergence}} \]

-- Entropy \(\mathbb{H}(p)\): This is the irreducible uncertainty inherent in the true data-generating process.
-It represents the best possible average score we could ever achieve, even with a perfect model where \(q=p\).
+1. Entropy \(\mathbb{H}(p)\): the irreducible uncertainty in the true data-generating process.
+It is the best possible average score, achieved when \(q=p\).

-Minimizing the average Logarithmic Score of a forecast model is equivalent to minimizing the KL Divergence between the model’s predictive distribution (\(q\)) and the true data-generating distribution (\(p\)).
-This provides a theoretical foundation for using the Log Score in model selection and evaluation.
+Minimizing the average Logarithmic Score is equivalent to minimizing the KL divergence between the model’s predictive distribution \(q\) and the true data-generating distribution \(p\).
+This is the theoretical foundation for using the Log Score in model selection and evaluation.

 CRPS also admits an interpretation in terms of a generalized entropy.
 For a forecast CDF \(G\) and true CDF \(F\), the CRPS is